 Compared to other parts of California, Los Angeles took a little longer to fully join the craft beer revolution.
 Now, it’s on board big time, with hip taprooms throughout the region.

-Next, sample what’s on tap—and see what’s on the walls—at Angel City Brewery, also known for displaying local artworks in its airy, gallery-like space.
-Head to leafy Glendale (a favorite address for celebs) to enjoy the relaxed atmosphere at The Pub at the Golden Road, which serves up Golden Road Brewery creations such as 329 Days of Sun Lager ad Wolf Among Weeds IPA.
+Next, sample what’s on tap—and see what’s on the walls—at Angel City Brewery, also known for displaying local artwork in its airy, gallery-like space.
+Head to leafy Glendale (a favorite address for celebs) to enjoy the relaxed atmosphere at Pub LA, aka The Pub at Golden Road, which serves up Golden Road Brewery creations such as 329 Days of Sun Lager ad Wolf Among Weeds IPA.

-North of the city, in the Conejo Valley, follow locals to Ladyface Ale Companie.
+North of the city, in the Conejo Valley, follow locals to Tavern Tomoko & Ladyface Brewery.
 And south of L.A., discover a trio of outstanding craft brew finds: El Segundo Brewing (in El Segundo), Monkish Brewing (in Torrance), and Belmont Brewing Company, founded in Long Beach in 1990.